What is FINRA Securities Arbitration?

 Indeed, many commentators suggest that the term “customer” has been construed broadly to include all members of the “investing public.” as part of FINRA and the NASD’s express purpose “[t]o investigate and adjust grievances between the public and members and between members.”
 Restated Certificate of Incorporation of Financial Industry Regulatory Authority, Inc. § 3 (July 2, 2010)(emphasis added); See also, David E. Robbins, Securities Arbitration Procedure Manual § 5 6(i) (5th ed.
 2009); Norman S. Poser & James A. Fanto, BrokerDealer Law and Regulation § 28.07(A) (4th ed.
 2009).

 In cases where, persons associated with the member firm, hold themselves out on their business cards, stationary, promotional materials, and their internet sites as offering securities through the member, courts will find that those persons are “customers” of the member.
 See, e.g. Multi-Financial Securities Corp. v.
 Brown, 2002 U.S. Dist.
 LEXIS 26527 (E.D.
 Pa.
-December 20, 2002)(“For example, the record includes a letter written by Kevin Brown to Defendant, regarding the trust account in question, written on his company’s stationary stating “Securities offered through MultiFinancial Corp.
+December 20, 2002)(“For example, the record includes a letter written by the broker to the investor written on his company’s stationary stating “Securities offered through MultiFinancial Corp.
 Member SIPC and NASD.”

 In June of 2005, the Securities Industry Association sought to amend what is now Rule 10305 to permit the dismissal of Customer Arbitrations prior to an evidentiary hearing.
 (SEC Release No. 34 51936).
 The proposed rule flatly failed, and was never heard from again, until September 2007.
 In September 2007, FINRA proposed amendments to Rule 10305 which were “designed to limit significantly the number of dispositive motions.”